Reporting Safely in Crisis Zones

 Specialists will provide instruction in the following areas:

-1. Risk assessment: making the right call, setting limits, sound practices amid riots, snipers, mines, shooting, roadblocks, infiltrators and general mayhem
+1. Risk assessment: making the right decisions before and during an assignment, setting limits, sound practices amid riots, snipers, mines, shooting, roadblocks, infiltrators and general mayhem.

 Lead Instructor: Judith Matloff, adjunct faculty, Columbia Journalism School.